M-Burak-Yilmazer/Paralux-Layout/README.md

 # Paralux-Layout
-a new css-html challenge with my new learning...
+* a new css-html challenge with my new learning...

+* you can  reach this project by [click here](https://m-burak-yilmazer.github.io/Paralux-Layout/)
- It has big effort💪🏻
+* It has big effort💪🏻
+*